 How to add geo data to a WordPress website

-CF Geo Plugin allows you to attach geographic information to WordPress websites by user IP address.
+Geo Controller allows you to attach geographic information to WordPress websites by user IP address.
 This plugin allow you to create geo-based banners and switch contents based on user geo-location.
-With CF Geo Plugin you also can build any geomarketing landing page, user statistics, redirections based on the geolocation and many more.
+With Geo Controller you also can build any geomarketing landing page, user statistics, redirections based on the geolocation and many more.